AbdulSamman/ecommerce-frontend-nextJs/README.md

 bun dev
 ```

-Open [https://technicalserv.netlify.app/](ecommerce tkservas) with your browser to see the result.
+Open [ecommerce tkservas](https://technicalserv.netlify.app/) with your browser to see the result.

 ## Used technologies